The Best Family Sedans of 2025

 Best For: Drama-free commuting in a handsomely styled sedan

-The Nissan Altima is a comfortable, well-rounded family sedan that “gets the job done,” and it’s fresh off a 2023 update that brought revised exterior styling and some minor interior upgrades.
+The Nissan Altima is a comfortable, well-rounded family sedan that gets the job done, and it’s still fresh off a 2023 model year that brought revised exterior styling and some minor interior upgrades.
 A newly available 12.3-inch screen brings vibrant colors and graphics to the cabin, along with wireless Apple CarPlay and Android Auto.

-The Altima comes standard with a 188-horsepower four-cylinder engine.
+The Altima comes standard with a 188-hp four-cylinder engine.
 It routes power to the front wheels through a CVT.
-Buyers can also select available AWD, although that drops output to 182 horsepower.
-The sporty Altima SR comes with Nissan’s innovative variable-compression turbocharged (VC-Turbo) four-cylinder engine.
-It makes 248 horsepower and 273 pound-feet of torque.
+Buyers can also select AWD, although that drops output to 182 hp.
+Sadly, Nissan has dropped the available 248-hp turbocharged engine option for 2025.
 The Altima comes standard with Nissan Safety Shield 360, providing a generous suite of driver assistance features.

 Subaru Legacy